bahmutov/cypress-workshop-basics/slides/02-adding-items/PITCHME.md

 ## 💡 Pro tips

-- resize the viewport in `cypress.json`
+- resize the viewport in `cypress.config.js`
-- set up IntelliSense in `cypress.json` using [https://on.cypress.io/intelligent-code-completion](https://on.cypress.io/intelligent-code-completion)

 ---